braze-inc/braze-docs/_docs/_help/help_articles/campaigns_and_canvas/canvas_not_sending.md

 # Canvas delivery issue

 Canvases are robust and complex, and we know you dedicate time and care when creating them.
-So, if you find that your Canvas isn't sending the way you want it to, we recommend checking your Canvas schedule, entry audience, and entry settings.
+So, if you find that your Canvas isn't sending the way you want it to, we recommend checking your Canvas schedule, entry audience, and entry settings and reviewing the steps for [creating a Canvas]({{site.baseurl}}/user_guide/engagement_tools/canvas/create_a_canvas/create_a_canvas/).

 ## Schedule